'He can make every throw under the sun': 2022 QB Richard Torres commits to Huskers

 Nebraska has its quarterback for the Class of 2022.

-Richard Torres, the strong-armed, 6-foot-6 signal-caller from San Antonio, Texas, put to rest the recruiting derby at the sport’s most visible position that lasted longer than normal for Nebraska in large part because of the NCAA’s year-plus dead period when he announced his verbal commitment Monday afternoon.
+Richard Torres, a strong-armed, 6-foot-6 signal-caller from San Antonio, put to rest the recruiting derby at the sport’s most visible position that lasted longer than normal for Nebraska in large part because of the NCAA’s year-plus dead period when he announced his verbal commitment Monday afternoon.

-Torres, who took his official visit to NU on the weekend of June 4, ended up claiming the spot over others like MJ Morris, whom the Husker staff seemingly moved away from late in the process, and A.J.
-Bianco, the Hawaiian quarterback with an official visit slated for June 18.
+Torres, who took his official visit to NU on the weekend of June 4, ended up claiming the spot over others such as MJ Morris, whom the Husker staff seemingly moved away from late in the process, and A.J.
+Bianco, a Hawaiian quarterback with an official visit slated for June 18.

 100% Committed #GBR 🌽🔴 @coach_frost @Coach_Verdu @CoachLubick pic.twitter.com/ncpU1YtxuI— Richard Torres (@richie_2112) June 14, 2021